Actindo-AG/Documentation/DatabaseAndReporting/Integration/02_ManageQueryCategories.md

     ![Query categories](../../Assets/Screenshots/DatabaseAndReporting/Settings/QueryCategories/EditQueryCategoryData.png "[Query categories]")

 2. Click the ![Delete](../../Assets/Icons/Trash01.png "[Delete]") (Delete) button in the bottom left corner of the query category data window.
-    The deleted query category is removed from the query category column.
+    The deleted query category has been removed from the query category column.

 3. Click the [SAVE] button in the upper right corner.
-    The *Submitting data...* view is displayed shortly while saving.
+    The *Submitting data...* view is displayed while saving.

     ![Submitting data](../../Assets/Screenshots/DatabaseAndReporting/Settings/QueryCategories/SubmittingData.png "[Submitting data]")